-- The applicant argues that, by failing to supply it with a full French version of the minutes of the hearing of 23 September 1993, the Commission infringed Article 3 of Council Regulation No 1 of 15 April 1958 determining the languages to be used by the European Economic Community (OJ, English Special Edition 1952-1958, p.
-59).
-That article provides that '[D]ocuments which an institution of the Community sends to a Member State or to a person subject to the jurisdiction of a Member State shall be drafted in the language of such State.' - 36 The applicant submits that the minutes of a hearing constitute a procedural document in the sense contemplated by Article 19(1) of Regulation No 17 and Article 2(1) of Commission Regulation No 99/63/EEC of 25 July 1963 on the hearings provided for in Article 19(1) and (2) of Council Regulation No 17 (OJ, English Special Edition 1963-1964, p.
+- 62 The applicant submits that the minutes of a hearing constitute a procedural document in the sense contemplated by Article 19(1) of Regulation No 17 and Article 2(1) of Commission Regulation No 99/63/EEC of 25 July 1963 on the hearings provided for in Article 19(1) and (2) of Council Regulation No 17 (OJ, English Special Edition 1963-1964, p.
 47).
-It maintains that, as an undertaking concerned, it is entitled to communication of the minutes in the language of the Member State to whose jurisdiction it is subject (Case 41/69 ACF Chemiefarma v Commission [1970] ECR 661, paragraphs 48 and 49). - 37 The fact that it had nothing in writing which contained a translation of the statements of other participants at the hearing who spoke in German or English, particularly those made by the representatives of BASF, the complainant undertakings and the Member States, prevented it from properly preparing its defence in the administrative procedure.
-Even though the Commission provided simultaneous interpretation of those statements during the hearing, translation of the whole of the minutes into French was essential for an understanding of the objections raised against the applicant, and in particular to enable it to clarify the facts referred to on that occasion with its employees who were not present at the hearing.
-Its rights of defence were therefore infringed.

-38 The Commission contends, on the contrary, that the minutes of the hearing do not constitute a 'document' within the meaning of Article 3 of Council Regulation No 1 of 15 April 1958.
+It maintains that, as an undertaking concerned, it is entitled to communication of the minutes in the language of the Member State to whose jurisdiction it is subject (Case 41/69 ACF Chemiefarma v Commission [1970] ECR 661, paragraphs 48 and 49). - 63 The fact that it had nothing in writing which contained a translation of the statements of other participants at the hearing who spoke in French or English, particularly those made by the representatives of Accinauto, the complainant undertakings and the Member States, prevented it from properly preparing its defence in the administrative procedure.
+Even though the Commission provided simultaneous interpretation of those statements during the hearing, translation of the whole of the minutes into German was essential for an understanding of the objections raised against the applicant, and in particular to enable it to clarify the facts referred to on that occasion with its employees who were not present at the hearing.
+Its rights of defence were therefore infringed. - 64 The Commission contends, on the contrary, that the minutes of the hearing do not constitute a 'document' within the meaning of Article 3 of Council Regulation No 1 of 15 April 1958.
 In cases concerning the application of the competition rules, that provision has been applied solely to statements of objections and decisions intervening during the administrative procedure.
+The

-The Commission argues that the minutes serve to record the remarks of the representatives of the various parties, and are sent to them solely so that they may verify that their own statements have been correctly recorded (Case T-77/92 Parker Pen v Commission [1994] ECR II-549, paragraphs 72 to 75).
+Commission argues that the minutes serve to record the remarks of the representatives of the various parties, and are sent to them solely so that they may verify that their own statements have been correctly recorded (Case T-77/92 Parker Pen v Commission [1994] ECR II-549, paragraphs 72 to 75).
 The minutes are not, it submits, a document drawn up for the benefit of the undertakings participating in the procedure.